Responsible Manager: Michael Devlin - Chief Governance and Transformation Officer

 NCS programme delivery comprises the Trust and its network of organisations delivering youth development activities to young people from the United Kingdom primarily aged 16-17 years, but with scope to expand some activity to young people aged 15-24.
 The Trust also contracts with other 3rd party suppliers to support the delivery of these key activities, as well as its core functions.
 The Trust and its partner network place the wellbeing of young people and adults at its core, and take their responsibility to prevent modern slavery extremely seriously.

-The organisation - The Trust is a Royal Charter Body with a mandate from the National Citizen Service Act (2017) to commission the National Citizen Service (NCS) which fosters social integration and supports young people in England to develop communication, leadership and team-working skills for work and life.
+The organisation - The Trust is a Royal Charter Body with a mandate from the National Citizen Service Act (2017) to commission the National Citizen Service (NCS) which fosters social integration and supports young people in England to develop communication, leadership and team-working skills so that they are both work ready and life ready.
 The role of the Trust is to commission, set performance standards and effectively manage its supply chain of network partners to deliver high quality youth activities that achieve its defined social impact objectives.
 The Trust does not have subsidiaries or a parent company, and provides services wholly in the UK.
-The Trust’s head office is based in London, with further regional offices nationally.
-A central contact centre run by the Trust in conjunction with a third-party service provider also operates from one of our regional hubs.
+The Trust has two offices, one in Stratford, London and the other in Manchester.
+We have a customer escalation team, all of whom are home based.
+NCS participants are able to contact this team in regard to their NCS programme.

 Due diligence in relation to slavery and human trafficking

 The Trust’s procurement activities are subject to the Public Contracts Regulations (2015).
-When procuring goods and services the Trust requires its suppliers to sign up to its own contractual Terms and Conditions.
-These are regularly reviewed and updated to comply with relevant legislation and obligations on public bodies including those related to modern slavery.
+When procuring goods and services the Trust endeavours to contract on its own Terms and Conditions wherever possible.
+These T&Cs are regularly reviewed and updated to comply with relevant legislation and obligations on public bodies including those related to modern slavery.
 The commercial steps the Trust has taken to comply with the legislation are outlined below.

 Under the Public Contracts Regulations (2015), procurement regulations have been amended to make certain modern slavery offences such as child labour and human trafficking, grounds for mandatory exclusion of bidders from public procurement.

 The Trust is registered as a buyer with the Gov.uk Modern Slavery Assessment Tool (MSAT) and will support the Trust in driving campaigns to invite suppliers to complete the MSAT within the platform.
 The MSAT is a modern slavery risk identification and management tool.
 This tool has been designed to help public sector organisations work in partnership with suppliers to improve protections and reduce the risk of exploitation of workers in their supply chains.
 It also aims to help public sector organisations understand where there may be risks of modern slavery in the supply chains of goods and services they have procured.
 All Public sector organisations are encouraged to use the MSAT with existing suppliers.
-For operational reasons, primarily triggered by the COVID-19 pandemic, changes in this area have not progressed as planned, but NCS remains committed to implementing them for future procurement activity.
+NCS Trust Procurement as part of its onboarding process encourages new suppliers to register on MSAT.

-Suppliers who have a turnover of £36M or more and carry out all or part of their business in the UK, must publish a Modern Slavery Statement on their web sites and update annually and be approved by their board and signed by a director and be easily accessible on the suppliers home page on their website.
+Suppliers who have a turnover of £36M or more and carry out all or part of their business in the UK, must publish a Modern Slavery Statement on their websites and update it annually and be approved by their board and signed by a director and be easily accessible on the suppliers home page on their web site.
+NCS Trust Procurement as part of its onboarding process check a Modern Slavery Statement is in place where required for all new suppliers.
+As part of Contract Management protocols, Modern Slavery updates will form part of the ongoing contract management activities and, where appropriate, contracts will be amended to reflect the supplier obligations.
+Supplier status with respect to Modern Slavery will be tracked ongoing and available for reporting as and when required.

 Risk assessment and management